Arron Afflalo: New York Knicks (2015–2016)

 On July 9, 2015, Afflalo signed with the New York Knicks.
 The move reunited him with his former Denver Nuggets teammate Carmelo Anthony.
 Afflalo missed the first eight games of the regular season with hamstring issues, making his debut for the Knicks on November 11 against the Charlotte Hornets.
 In 28 minutes as a starter, he recorded 12 points and 6 rebounds in a 95–93 loss.
 Over his first nine games for the Knicks, Afflalo averaged just 11.2 points per game.
 He went on to score a season-high 31 points in an overtime loss to the Houston Rockets on November 29.
 He topped that mark with 38 points against the Atlanta Hawks on January 3, hitting 14-of-17 from the field and 7-of-8 from three-point range.

 Sacramento Kings (2016–2017)

 On July 9, 2016, Afflalo signed with the Sacramento Kings.
 On June 23, 2017, he was waived by the Kings.

 Return to Orlando (2017–2018)

 On July 27, 2017, Afflalo signed with the Orlando Magic, returning to the franchise for a second stint.
-On January 16, 2018, Afflalo was involved in an on-court fight with the Timberwolves' Nemanja Bjelica; he took a swing on Bjelica but Bjelica evaded it and put Afflalo in a headlock to calm him down.
+On January 16, 2018, Afflalo was involved in an on-court fight with the Minnesota Timberwolves' Nemanja Bjelica; he took a swing on Bjelica but Bjelica evaded it and put Afflalo in a headlock to calm him down.
 Afflalo later received a two-game suspension for his actions.
 Afflalo finished the season with career-lows of 3.4 points, 1.2 rebounds and 0.6 assists over 53 games.